Clearly Better Commercial

 As you interview different snow removal professionals, ask if they are able to perform every service your property requires.
 Confirm that they are equipped to plow your parking lot, driveway, and sidewalks, as needed.
 Inquire about their deicing services for your surfaces, too.
 Double-check that the company will promptly and repeatedly come out to salt your sidewalks and walkways, as you could be held liable for a visitor or employee’s slip and fall accident if you leave these areas untreated.

-Negotiate a Snow Removal Contract and Set Expectations
+Negotiate a Snow Removal Contract and Set Expectations in Selecting a Minnesota Commercial Snow Removal Company

 Confirm the Snow Removal Company Is Insured

 This last point is often overlooked.
 Many property owners assume the contractors they work with are insured.
-Since failing to remove snow and ice can leave you open to risk, you need to confirm that the commercial snow removal company you are considered is properly insured for snow removal services.
+Since failing to remove snow and ice can leave you open to risk, you need to confirm that the commercial snow removal company you are considering is properly insured for snow removal services.
 Any reputable company will be happy to share this information with you.

 Old Man Winter is already knocking on Minnesota’s door.
 For help finding commercial snow removal services for your property, contact the professionals at Clarity Commercial today